How to make Crispy Chickpeas

 Instructions

-• Strain and rinse the chickpeas and place on some paper towel.
-Place another paper towel on top and roll them around, getting them as dry as you can.
+• Dry chickpeas.
+Strain and rinse the chickpeas and place on a paper towel.
+Place another one on top and roll them around, getting them as dry as you can.

-• Heat a stock pot or cast iron skillet over medium-high heat.
-Add olive oil, and when hot, add the chickpeas, making sure they are in a single layer.
-Stir frequently, covering with a splash guard (or foil) in between as these will POP as they cook.
-After about 10 minutes, these should be nicely browned and crisp.
+• Cook.
+Heat a stock pot or a cast iron skillet to medium-high heat.
+Add olive oil, and when hot, pour in the chickpeas, making sure they are in a single layer.
+Stir frequently, covering with a splash guard in between.
+The chickpeas will POP as they cook.
+After about 10 minutes, they should be nice and browned.

 Notes